IFPE Organizational Member Events:

 FOR MORE INFORMATION: w w w . t i c p . o n . c a | 4 1 6 .
 2 8 8 .
 8 0 6 0 | i n f o @ t i c p . o n . c a

-This event is an accredited group learning activity (section 1) as defined by the Maintenance of Certification Program of the Royal College of Physicians and Surgeons of Canada, approved by the Canadian Psychiatric Association (CPA).
+This event is accredited as a group learning activity (section 1) as defined by the Maintenance of Certification Program of the Royal College of Physicians and Surgeons of Canada, approved by the Canadian Psychiatric Association (CPA).
 The specific opinions and content of this event are not necessarily those of the CPA, and are the responsibility of the organizer(s) alone.

 May 3 - 6, 2018, 13th International Sándor Ferenczi Conference, Ferenczi in Our Time and A Renaissance of Psychoanalysis, Florence, Italy